Skip Navigation or Skip to Content

 In-Person Session #1: Leadership Fundamentals - Leading Self and Teams

-• Participate in a warm welcome to the ELDP and set the tone for the program
+• Extend a warm welcome and set the tone for the program

-• Provide program overview, timeline, assignments, and expectations
+• Provide an overview of the program, timeline, assignments, and expectations

 • Build community and relationships among participants, ELDP staff, and other stakeholders